-Join Dan Gookin for an in-depth discussion in this video Manipulating single characters, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Manipulating single characters, part of Learning C.

 - So much goes on with characters that the C library…offers a host of character manipulation functions.…In this movie, I introduce a few of those functions…and show you how to use them in your code.…As a bonus, I offer an introduction to logical expressions,…which can also come into play when working with characters.…In your C code, characters appear either individually…or marching along in an array called a string.…So you can manipulate characters one at a time,…or, more commonly, in the string.…